 KLM (Royal Dutch Airlines) (Sky Team)

-Direct flights from Amsterdam to Helsinki, also good for flights from smaller UK airports like Bristol, Birmingham and even London City, with a transfer at Amsterdam (a lot of walking and security checks, but otherwise easy – Johanna has done this ten times and this far baggage has always made it on the same flight, even on the 25 minute transfer, but that was pushing it…).
+Direct flights from Amsterdam to Helsinki, also good for flights from smaller UK airports like Bristol, Birmingham and even London City, with a transfer at Amsterdam (a lot of walking and security checks, but otherwise ok).
 Flight ticket price includes hold luggage and a cold meal/snack.

 SAS (Scandinavian Airlines) (Star Alliance)

-Direct flights from Stockholm, Gothenburg, Copenhagen, Hamburg, London (LHR), Berlin-Tegel, Paris and Zürich to Helsinki (with transfer flights from other Swedish cities to Helsinki, but these are usually expensive).
-Only Stockholm and Copenhagen are flown on SAS planes, the other routes are Blue1 codeshare and mostly tickets are cheaper when bought directly from Blue1.
-Ticket price includes checked baggage, but food and drink have to be purchased.
+Direct flights from Stockholm and Copenhagen to Helsinki (with transfer flights from other Swedish cities to Helsinki, but these are usually expensive).
+Ticket price usually includes checked baggage, but food and drink have to be purchased.

 And what about Ryanair?